Can I teach English online with slow internet?

 Obviously, a good connection will improve the student experience.
 No one likes video chatting with someone and having an audio delay or choppy, frozen video.
 A good connection needs to be both fast and stable.

-This is why most companies require an ethernet-cabled connection- though there are exceptions.
+This is why most companies require an ethernet-cabled connection- though exceptions exist.
 An ethernet cable helps keep your connection stable and keep the class running smoothly.
 You can even add an ethernet connection to your tablet.

 How can I test my internet speed and stability for an online English company?